J. K. Rowling: Style and allusions

 Rowling is known primarily as an author of fantasy and children's literature.
 Her writing in other genres, including literary fiction and murder mystery, has received less critical attention.
 Rowling's most famous work, Harry Potter, has been defined as a fairy tale, a Bildungsroman and a boarding-school story.
 Her other writings have been described by Pugh as gritty contemporary fiction with historical influences (The Casual Vacancy) and hardboiled detective fiction (Cormoran Strike).

 In Harry Potter, Rowling juxtaposes the extraordinary against the ordinary.
 Her narrative features two worlds – the mundane and the fantastic – but it differs from typical portal fantasy in that its magical elements stay grounded in the everyday.
 Paintings move and talk; books bite readers; letters shout messages; and maps show live journeys, making the wizarding world "both exotic and cosily familiar" according to the scholar Catherine Butler.
 This blend of realistic and romantic elements extends to Rowling's characters.
-Their names often include morphemes that correspond to their characteristics: Malfoy is difficult, Filch unpleasant and Lupin a werewolf.
-Harry is ordinary and relatable, with down-to-earth features such as wearing broken glasses; Roni Natov terms him an "everychild".
-These elements serve to highlight Harry when he is heroic, making him both an everyman and a fairytale hero.
+Harry is ordinary and relatable, with down-to-earth features such as wearing broken glasses; these elements serve to highlight Harry when he is heroic, making him both an everyman and a fairytale hero.

 Arthurian, Christian and fairytale motifs are frequently found in Rowling's writing.
 Harry's ability to draw the Sword of Gryffindor from the Sorting Hat resembles the Arthurian sword in the stone legend.
 His life with the Dursleys has been compared to Cinderella.
 Like C. S. Lewis's The Chronicles of Narnia, Harry Potter contains Christian symbolism and allegory.
 The series has been viewed as a Christian moral fable in the psychomachia tradition, in which stand-ins for good and evil fight for supremacy over a person's soul.
 The critic of children's literature Joy Farmer sees parallels between Harry and Jesus Christ.
-Comparing Rowling with Lewis, she argues that "magic is both authors' way of talking about spiritual reality".
 According to Maria Nikolajeva, Christian imagery is particularly strong in the final scenes of the series: she writes that Harry dies in self-sacrifice and Voldemort delivers an ecce homo speech, after which Harry is resurrected and defeats his enemy.